The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP CLUB in Largo, Florida. We are NOT a public business. This means we can make and enforce our rules.

 We do NOT allow sex in our club, and we are NOT a swingers club.
 If you have any questions about what activities are permitted and prohibited, please ask staff BEFORE you play.

 We are NOT a sex club.
 We are NOT a strip club.
 There is no “show” to watch.
 We do NOT have paid performers/players, and we do NOT have staff performers/players.
 This is a private membership club.
-Please see the video we have posted with the tour of our facility.
+Please see the video we have posted with a tour of our facility.

 Q: I saw someone playing and want to meet them.
 What’s the best way?